SECURITYMADEINLU/DNS_WS/README.md

 The game concept, content, support documentation and all required documentation is licensed under a creative common CC 4.0 CC-BY-SA license

 # Goal:
-Create a 1 hour long game focused on explaining to 16 (max) children aged 8-12 years old divided in 3 groups the basic technical functionning of DNS, how DNS can be controlled, how it can be abused.
+Create a 1 hour long game focused on explaining to 16 (max) children aged 8-12 years old divided in 3 groups the basic technical functionning of dynamic websites, DNS, and data filtering.
 Focus as much on fun than on technical content.

 This WS is a collaborative creation between Savety and Securitymadein.lu.
 Co-Authors (non exhaustive list):